terra-money/terra.py/README.md

 </br>

 ## Requesting a Feature
-If you wish to request the addition of a feature, please first checkout the <a href="https://github.com/terra-money/terra-sdk-python/issues">Issues</a> page and the <a href="https://github.com/terra-money/terra-sdk-python/pulls">Pull requests</a> page (both Open and Closed tabs).
+If you wish to request the addition of a feature, please first check out the <a href="https://github.com/terra-money/terra-sdk-python/issues">Issues</a> page and the <a href="https://github.com/terra-money/terra-sdk-python/pulls">Pull requests</a> page (both Open and Closed tabs).
 If you decide to continue with the request, think of the merits of the feature to convince the project's developers, and provide as much detail and context as possible in the form of filing an issue on the <a href="https://github.com/terra-money/terra-sdk-python/issues">Issues</a> page.

 <br/>

 ## Contributing Code
 If you wish to contribute to the repository in the form of patches, improvements, new features, etc., first scale the contribution.
-If it is a major development, like implementing a feature, it is recommended that you consult with the developers of the project before starting the development in order not to risk spending a lot of time working on a change that might not get merged into the project.
+If it is a major development, like implementing a feature, it is recommended that you consult with the developers of the project before starting the development to avoid duplicating efforts.
 Once confirmed, you are welcome to submit your pull request.
 </br>

 ### For new contributors, here is a quick guide: